Digital Business – What is it?

 Design and implementation of new digital products and services

-Enhancing internal work practices and workflows through digital technologies
+Enhancement of internal practices and workflows through digital technologies

 Digital ecosystems and partnerships

-Building collaboration networks, shared platforms, and integrations between companies
+Building collaborative networks, common platforms, and integrations between companies

-Organisational capability and attitude towards continuous learning and renewal – change management as part of digital business
+Organisation's capability and attitude towards continuous learning and renewal – change management as part of digital commerce

 Personalised and seamless service experience in digital channels